 Walking around with burning sage or singing bowls isn’t going to help if there is 6 inches of dust on the table, a stack of open mail in the corner, and a pile of clothes -going to Good Will someday- on the floor.
 Why are we keeping that computer that doesn’t work, but we could use the parts, on a hidden shelf that “no one sees?”
 Our “stuff” also holds energy.
 There are emotions attached to items that either bring us happiness and warmth or feelings of sadness or indifference.

-Second, music and sound is vibrational and what we listen to impacts the energy of the environment and us.
+Second, music and sound is vibrational and what we listen to impacts the energy of the environment and our inner selves.
 How I feel when listening to Tibetan singing bowls is a lot different than when I’m at a concert listening to a live Shinedown performance.
 Both are energetic.
 Both have an impact.
 To clear the energy of our space, it’s a good idea to use sound that resonates positive vibes.
 Starting at the center of the room, play sound working your way out to the corners of the room and out the door.
 Open the windows, if possible, and using the intention to clear the space, ring a bell or chimes, or use a quartz singing bowl to play the sound.
 If you don’t have any of these things, try tapping something you do have, like drinking glasses or other household items.
 The trick is to listen to the tone and how it changes or how you feel in the space to know when it is clear.

 Third, much like incense is used in places of worship to bring homage to a ceremony or bless a space, sage has been used to do the same, for centuries.
 Sage has medicinal properties that may improve depression and brain health and is considered to be sacred in its use.
 Because of its sacred purpose, unless the area needs a deep clearing of troubling energy, I would use Florida water to clear the energy from a space instead.
 I am not referring to water taken out of a tap in Florida; this is a special water with added essential oils and is used in spiritual practices.
 And it smells great!
 You can buy it in spray bottle form or simply put it in a spray bottle.
 You can also make your own (Google can lead you to various recipes).
 With intention to clear your space, walk the area using the spray as you would with the bells, open the windows, and usher out the stale energy.

-Like all practices, there are many variations and ideas related to energy clearing, these are just a few of my favorites.
+Like all practices, there are many variations and ideas related to energy clearing; these are just a few of my favorites.
 The practice of Feng Shui has techniques to use and there are many books and Googleable thoughts available at our fingertips.
 I think how we do it is up to us, but the point is to be aware of the need in the first place.
 My son came home one day and announced, “Mom, the energy in here is all wrong.”
 I’m not sure if he was talking about me or the space, but that was my cue to clear it out and raise my awareness of what was being projected and absorbed.
 Raising our awareness helps others to do so too, thereby keeping our spaces positive and clear.